xingwozhonghua126/use-iwyu-delete-include/README.md

-# Script: use-iwyu-delete-include
+# Script: use-iwyu-delete-lines

-This script is designed to remove specific lines from code files and test the build process to ensure that the code still builds successfully after the removal.
+This script attempts to delete potentially unnecessary lines by reading iwyu.log, and if the build still succeeds after deletion, it confirms the deletion was successful.

 ## Features: